yingqiuz/netflows/README.md

 The package supports linear, affine and Bureau of Public Roads (BPR) cost functions.

 ![alt text](docs/costfuncs.png)

+If the parameters will be set to default values if not specified.

 ## Install
 Make sure you have Python>=3.5 installed.